stfc/PSyclone/doc/examples.rst

 split synchronous halo exchanges into asynchronous exchanges (start and stop) and move the starts of those exchanges in order to overlap them with computation.

+Example 12
+^^^^^^^^^^

+Example of applying code extraction transformation to Nodes in an Invoke Schedule or to one or more Kernels in Invokes.
+For now it only inserts comments in appropriate locations (the full support for code extraction is being developed).
+This example also contains the Python helper script ``find_kernel`` which returns useful information for Kernel extraction: names of one or more Invokes which contain call to the specified Kernel and positions of the root Nodes containing the Kernel calls.